 The attraction is closed during winter so it is something you can’t visit if you’re in Hastings in the quieter season.

 Although it is hardly cheap, the admission price is reasonable considering what you would pay if this attraction was in London.
-There is also a three-in-one combo package available that also includes entry to the Blue Reef Aquarium and Hastings Castle.
+There is also a three-in-one combo package available that also includes entry to Hastings Aquarium and Hastings Castle.

 The attraction is not suitable for visitors with wheelchairs.
 There are several steps to the entrance and due to the nature of it being set in a natural cave, floors are uneven and there may be some slippery surfaces.